-Leonard returns from 2-game absence; Clippers beat Blazers
+Leonard returns from 2-game absence; Clippers rout Blazers

 Trail Blazers: G Gary Trent Jr. sat out with a right calf strain after scoring 28 points off the bench against the Lakers on Sunday. … The Blazers have been in town since the weekend and used the Clippers’ facility to practice on Tuesday.
 With the tight restrictions in COVID-19 ravaged Los Angeles County, the team can’t meet or eat as a group at its hotel.
 “I like to go for my walks,” coach Terry Stotts said.
 “I like getting out of the hotel.”

-Clippers: F Marcus Morris Sr. has yet to play this season because of knee soreness.
+Clippers: They’ve had at least 30 assists in the last two games for the first time since Dec.
+1-6, 2014. … The team is 4-1 to start the season for the first time since 2017-18. … F Marcus Morris Sr. has yet to play this season because of knee soreness.

 UP NEXT